 - Web Development (Who posts it on the website?)

-- Social Media Acumen (Who understands what belongs on each of the various social media channels?
+- Social Media (Who understands what belongs on each of the various social media channels?
 Who’s creating and posting content that fits each one?)

-- Email Marketing Platform (What about email marketing?)
+- Email Marketing (What about email marketing?)

 … and the list goes on.
 In most cases, it’s impossible for one person to do it all – let alone to do it the right way.
-If your marketing initiatives are consistently falling flat before they gain momentum, it’s likely that your marketing manager is trying to do too much.
+If your marketing initiatives are consistently falling flat before they gain momentum, it’s likely that your marketing leader is trying to do too much.

 Most marketing managers are trying to keep their head above water as they juggle: